Akbar Motalebizadeh: Career

 Akbar Motalebizadeh served for many years as the head of the "Shahid Karimi Group", a subsidiary of the Organization of Defensive Innovation and Research of Iran (S.P.N.D.).

 Sanction

 The US Treasury Department sanctioned him in March 2019.
-According to the Department, he worked in areas such as research related to weapons systems, explosives, and shock and explosion tests, and supervised the implementation of projects with military applications in the Shahid Karimi Group and served as a personal advisor to Mohsen Fakhrizadeh, then head of the Organization of Defensive Innovation and Research of Iran (S.P.N.D.).
+According to the department, he worked in areas such as research related to weapons systems, explosives, and shock and explosion tests, and supervised the implementation of projects with military applications in the Shahid Karimi Group and served as a personal advisor to Mohsen Fakhrizadeh, then head of the Organization of Defensive Innovation and Research of Iran (S.P.N.D.).

 Death

-Akbar Motalebizadeh was killed in June 13, 2025 during Israeli attacks on Iran at the start of the Iran–Israel war.
+Akbar Motalebizadeh was killed on June 13, 2025 during Israeli attacks on Iran at the start of the Twelve-Day War.

-He was buried in Yazd in June 19, 2025.
+He was buried in Yazd on June 19, 2025.

 The place of his assassination was a city called Absard in the Central District of Damavand County, Tehran province, Iran; And he was killed there along with his wife.